When a Top-Tier Firm Quotes $200K for Your GTM Strategy

 The $200K Wall

-The founder did what most Series A CEOs do — he called McKinsey.
+The founder did what most Series A CEOs do — he called a top-tier strategy firm.

-The deliverables would be world-class.
-McKinsey's methodology is proven across thousands of engagements.
+The deliverables would be research-grade.
+The firm's methodology is proven across thousands of engagements.
 The evidence standard would survive any board scrutiny.

 But the economics were impossible.

 The company had $4.1M in the bank.
 Burning $85K per month.
 Runway of 48 months at current burn — but only if growth continued.
-Spending $200K-$350K on consulting would consume 5-8% of total capital.
+Spending $200K–$350K on consulting would consume 5–8% of total capital.
+For context, investors now expect Series A SaaS companies to carry 24–30 months of runway and a burn multiple at or below 1.6× — a bar that shrinks every unbudgeted six-figure line item (Phoenix Strategy Group, 2025; CFO Advisors, 2025).
 And the 12-16 week timeline meant the results would arrive after the board meeting, not before it.

-McKinsey wasn't wrong about the price.
-That's what institutional-quality consulting costs when delivered by teams of highly credentialed analysts working out of Manhattan and Toronto offices.
-The problem wasn't McKinsey's pricing — it was the structural mismatch between institutional consulting economics and growth-stage company economics.
+The firm wasn't wrong about the price.
+That's what institutional-quality consulting costs when delivered by teams of highly credentialed analysts: principal and senior-partner billing rates in management consulting run between $250 and $500 per hour, with mid-level staff at $100–$370 (VerticalIQ, 2026).
+The problem wasn't the firm's pricing — it was the structural mismatch between institutional consulting economics and growth-stage company economics.

 The Other Side: Free Isn't Free Either